ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 * `value.macros.macro.name`: name of macro in OPI
 * `value.macro.macro.description`: description of macro value which appears in target details when user clicks on the macro.
 For a macro that contains the IOC name please provide an example with the actual IOC name in brackets.

-You can specify which icon should appear in the synoptic with the file `uk.ac.stfc.isis.ibex.ui.devicescreens/ComponentIcons.java`.
-If you need to add new icons for the synoptic, these are under `uk.ac.stfc.isis.ibex.ui.devicescreens/icons` (both big icons for the actual synoptic and thumbnails for the synoptic editor).
-Please follow [these guidelines](Synoptic-Icons) when creating new synoptic icons and ensure thumbnail icons have a `_tb` suffix (i.e., `icon_tb.png`).
+Please follow [these guidelines](Synoptic-Icons) when specifying and creating new synoptic icons for the OPI.

 The final step should be to send the OPI to the instrument scientists.
 If they don't approve it that is fine but it is good to get their response.